 The children in Morpurgo Class are a fantastic, hardworking team.

 Welcome back!
-I hope you have all had an enjoyable and restful half term holiday.
-This term our International Primary Curriculum topic is 'Land, Sea and Sky', where we will be learning all about the features of a river and plant life.
-In Science we will be continuing our learning about rocks and fossils before moving onto learning about plants.
+I hope you have all had an enjoyable and restful Easter.
+This term our International Primary Curriculum topic is 'Significant People', where we will be learning all about important individuals, who have made a difference in th world .
+In Science we will be continuing our learning about plants.

 The children are enjoying using Times Tables Rockstars.
-We use this three times each week in school and the regular practise is resulting in children scoring more highly and in a faster time.
-They are also able to access this resource online at home. using their login details which are at the front of their home/academy diary.
+Regular practice is resulting in children scoring more highly and in a faster time.
+They are also able to access this resource online at home, using their login details which are at the front of their home/academy diary.
 Many children are now regularly using Mathletics at home, which is great to see.
 The activities match closely the learning that we do in class so it is a great resource to reinforce learning.
 New tasks are added each week for children to access at home using their login details, which are in the front of their home/academy diary.
 They can also access Mathletics Live and compete in timed challenges with other children across the world once they have completed their set tasks.